-This RV generator is a great choice if you’ve got a medium to large RV and want to power everything in it without having to spend an arm and a leg for a more expensive RV generator.
+This quiet generator for RVs is a great choice if you’ve got a medium to large RV and want to power everything in it without having to spend an arm and a leg for a more expensive RV generator.

 This little ultra-portable generator weighs just 46 pounds and is barely bigger than a lunch box.
 It’s got two 20amp 120v power outlets as well as two USB outlets for charging your phone or tablet.
 And since it’s an inverter generator, you know you’ll have a stable power output that won’t damage sensitive electronics.

-Noise Level: About 59dB (The same noise level as when your uncle is telling you about that huge fish he caught a few years ago 🐟🐟🐟)
+- Noise Level: About 61dB (The same noise level as when your uncle is telling you about that huge fish he caught a few years ago 🐟🐟🐟)

-Runtime: Up to 7.5 hours on the 1.6 gallon gasoline tank and 14.5 hours on a propane tank
+- Runtime: Up to 14 hours on gasoline and 22 hours on a propane tank

 Get the optional 50-amp parallel kit and you can hook two of these babies up for over 7000 watts of energy for power-hungry travel trailers.